Skip to content

 --pin 648219

-Read stored data
+Read a data object

 pkcs11-tool \